Rule 3: You’ve come a long way, baby

 Guns are purpose-built to be dangerous.
 A gun with a round in the chamber, the hammer cocked, and the safety off can sit on a table for decades and not go off–but as soon as human hands enter the equation, anything can happen.
 The ONLY way to ensure nothing bad happens is to train the brain controlling those human hands till they habitually perform safely.

 The .40 bullet went through the wall, through the couch, and into their friend’s back.
 It traversed most of his torso.
 An E-room doctor cut it out of his pectoral muscle.
-He was not amused.
+The guy with the hole through his back was not amused.
 He should have been grateful–I was told it narrowly missed his aorta.
 The bullet had bits of drywall and couch in it, which helped us Rat Squad types to corroborate the other agents’ stories, and rule out intentional assault (as opposed to negligent malfeasance).

 Dry Practice